-Though this session is designed for human rights trainers, the ultimate beneficiaries of this session will be the Rwandan youth including but not limited to youth leaders, youth associations, youth clubs and cooperatives.
+Though this session is designed for youth champions, the ultimate beneficiaries of this session will be the Rwandan youth including but not limited to youth from political parties, youth associations, youth clubs and cooperatives.

 Therefore targeting the younger generation is the entry point and since young people are potential agents of change the intended activities would have far-reaching implications for their respect of diversity and difference.